lonelil/movie-web-tauri/README.md

 ## To Do

-- [ ] Make it work with tauri's fetch
+- [x] Make it work with tauri's fetch
 - [ ] Make this auto update when movie-web does
+- [ ] Add support for setDomainRule from the extension